npomfret/ui-research/research/emerging-web-technologies.md

     *   **Development Environments:** [Hardhat](https://hardhat.org/) and [Truffle](https://trufflesuite.com/) are popular development environments for building, testing, and deploying smart contracts.
     *   **Wallets:** [MetaMask](https://metamask.io/) and other Web3 wallets allow users to store their cryptocurrency and interact with dApps.

 *   **Sustainable Web Development:** [Sustainable web development](https://www.wholegraindigital.com/blog/website-sustainability/) is an approach to creating and maintaining websites that minimizes their environmental impact.
 The internet has a significant carbon footprint, and sustainable web development aims to reduce it by focusing on performance, efficiency, and responsible hosting.
+The W3C Sustainable Web Interest Group (chartered October 2024) is shepherding the Web Sustainability Guidelines (WSG) toward a 2026 W3C Note; the October 2, 2025 Draft Note details 92 guidelines and 254 success criteria spanning UX, infrastructure, and reporting with filterable metrics for energy, water, and emissions.
+Use those materials to align sprints with measurable KPIs and cite the guidance in ESG reports, especially as U.S. regulators consider rolling back mandatory emissions reporting (EPA proposal, September 12, 2025).citeturn1search0turn4search0turn1news12

+    ### Practical adoption plan (Q1 2026)
+    1. Map every surface in `workflow/audit-checklist.md` to a WSG criterion (e.g., Phase 7 “CSS triggers audit” → WSG Performance KPIs) so compliance is baked into existing QA.citeturn4search0
+    2. Use the WSG’s Sustainable Tooling and Reporting (STAR) supplement and its filterable checklist to quantify route-level emissions, energy, and water budgets alongside Core Web Vitals dashboards.citeturn4search0
+    3. Align procurement with WSG Hosting & Infrastructure guidance—choose green hosting or edge providers publishing PUE/WUE metrics and document it in release notes to counter transparency gaps if national reporting rules weaken.citeturn4search0turn1news12

     ### Key Best Practices
     *   **Performance Optimization:** Faster websites are more sustainable because they consume less energy.
 This includes optimizing images, using modern image formats like WebP, minifying CSS and JavaScript, and leveraging browser caching.